Let’s take the three-phase alternator design laid out earlier and watch what happens as the magnet rotates.

 This sequence of phase shifts has a definite order.
-For clockwise rotation of the shaft, the order is 1-2-3 (winding 1 peaks first, them winding 2, then winding 3).
+For clockwise rotation of the shaft, the order is 1-2-3 (winding 1 peak first, them winding 2, then winding 3).
 This order keeps repeating itself as long as we continue to rotate the alternator’s shaft.
-(Figure below)

 The order of voltage waveform sequences in a polyphase system is called phase rotation or phase sequence.
 If we’re using a polyphase voltage source to power resistive loads, phase rotation will make no difference at all.
 Whether 1-2-3 or 3-2-1, the voltage and current magnitudes will all be the same.
 There are some applications of three-phase power, as we will see shortly, that depend on having phase rotation being one way or the other.

 The two lamps are of equal filament resistance and wattage.
 The capacitor is sized to have approximately the same amount of reactance at system frequency as each lamp’s resistance.
-If the capacitor were to be replaced by a resistor of equal value to the lamps’ resistance, the two lamps would glow at equal brightness, the circuit being balanced.
-However, the capacitor introduces a phase shift between voltage and current in the third leg of the circuit equal to 90o.
-This phase shift, greater than 0o but less than 120o, skews the voltage and current values across the two lamps according to their phase shifts relative to phase 3.
+If the capacitor were to be replaced by a resistor of equal value to the lamps’ resistance, the two lamps would glow at equal brightness, the circuit is balanced.
+However, the capacitor introduces a phase shift between voltage and current in the third leg of the circuit equal to 90°.
+This phase shift, greater than 0° but less than 120°, skews the voltage and current values across the two lamps according to their phase shifts relative to phase 3.

 phase rotation detector -- sequence = v1-v2-v3 v1 1 0 ac 120 0 sin v2 2 0 ac 120 120 sin v3 3 0 ac 120 240 sin r1 1 4 2650 r2 2 4 2650 c1 3 4 1u .ac lin 1 60 60 .print ac v(1,4) v(2,4) v(3,4) .end freq v(1,4) v(2,4) v(3,4) 6.000E+01 4.810E+01 1.795E+02 1.610E+02

 The resulting phase shift from the capacitor causes the voltage across phase 1 lamp (between nodes 1 and 4) to fall to 48.1 volts and the voltage across phase 2 lamp (between nodes 2 and 4) to rise to 179.5 volts, making the first lamp dim and the second lamp bright.

 phase rotation detector -- sequence = v3-v2-v1 v1 1 0 ac 120 240 sin v2 2 0 ac 120 120 sin v3 3 0 ac 120 0 sin r1 1 4 2650 r2 2 4 2650 c1 3 4 1u .ac lin 1 60 60 .print ac v(1,4) v(2,4) v(3,4) .end freq v(1,4) v(2,4) v(3,4) 6.000E+01 1.795E+02 4.810E+01 1.610E+02

 Here, (“phase rotation detector—sequence = v3-v2-v1”) the first lamp receives 179.5 volts while the second receives only 48.1 volts.

 We’ve investigated how phase rotation is produced (the order in which pole pairs get passed by the alternator’s rotating magnet) and how it can be changed by reversing the alternator’s shaft rotation.
-However, reversal of the alternator’s shaft rotation is not usually an option open to an end-user of electrical power supplied by a nationwide grid (“the” alternator actually being the combined total of all alternators in all power plants feeding the grid).
+However, the reversal of the alternator’s shaft rotation is not usually an option open to an end-user of electrical power supplied by a nationwide grid (“the” alternator actually being the combined total of all alternators in all power plants feeding the grid).